in memory of Stuart Raleigh

 Poulenc said “the Sonate has the gravity of a string quartet,” and that the Andante third movement — inspired by his affection for Lucien Roubert, a married traveling salesman with whom he had a years long tumultuous affair — is “very spare.
 It’s piano writing without tricks, real piano writing in which each instrument converses in perfect agreement with its partner, without interrupting.”

-The Élégie’s alternating chords create a ghostly echo effect, and the expansive melody seems to contain a musical parody of the American folk song “Home on the Range,” perhaps a nod to the American providence of Gold & Fizdale.
-Poulenc advised that it should be performed as if “improvising, a cigar between your lips and a glass of cognac on the piano.”
+Poulenc advised that the Élégie should be performed as if “improvising, a cigar between your lips and a glass of cognac on the piano.”

 Britten, Benjamin.
 Letters From a Life: The Selected Letters and Diaries of Benjamin Britten.
 Volume One, 1923-1939.
 University of California Press, 1991.